(Get free painting tips and techniques sent straight to your inbox or on my social media.)

 - Don’t hold your palette in your hands.
 It is best to use a palette support such as an easel butler or leder easel to support your palette.
 This keep your hands free to change brushes or use a rag.

 - Use an imprimatura on your canvas.
-To keep your paintings fresh, put a brushstroke down and leave it.
+To keep your paintings fresh here is a useful plein air painting technique: put a brushstroke down and leave it.
 If you don’t have an imprimatura on your canvas you will have small spots of distracting white canvas showing between your brushstrokes.
 An imprimatura also helps you judge values outdoors more easily.

 - Keep your medium clean.
 Working with dirty medium can contaminate your colors.